mmurphy384/pirl-microcredential-1/README.md

 This smart contract will create a relationship between the authorizing agency's wallet address and the districts wallet address.
 This wil allow the district to add a micro-credentail along with supporting files for a particular educator.
 The authorizing agency will then review the work and see how it aligns to their best-practice specification.
 Once approved, the user will have a link they can share with anyone in the world, that validates they've received a worthy micro-credential from an established authorizing agency.

+##Proposed Contract Files
+* /MicroCredential.sol - Main point of entry.
+Each authorizing agent will own the contract.
+* /Subscribers.sol - This is where a school district will add their address and name.
+* /Credentials.sol - This is where a school district will add a credential
+* /Files.sol - This is where a school district will add the supporting evidence for a given credential.
+* /Common.sol - Common utility functions

+##Milestones / Timeline
+* Re-Learn Solidity Development
+* Create skeleton structure of contract and library files
+* Create/understand development environment
+* Write tests for the various functions
+* Build out contracts
+* Build UI
+* Test